-- (a) Both stones accelerate at about 10 m/s2, so the speeds increase at the same rate, the difference in the speeds remains the same. - (b) The separation increases because the speed of the first stone is always greater.
-Position goes as v times t - (c) the second stone always remains 1 s behind, this is how time works
+- (a) Both stones accelerate at about 10 m/s, so the speeds increase at the same rate, thus the difference in the speeds remains the same. - (b) The separation increases because the speed of the first stone is always greater.
+As a result, for a given time interval the first stone always goes farther.
+(Position goes as v times t) - (c) the second stone always remains 1 s behind, this is how time works